California Scenario (Noguchi Garden) in Costa Mesa looks and feels like a unique park, but it is actually a sculpture by Isamu Noguchi.

 There is a sign at the entrance now that explains the entire installation.

 In reading more about the artist, you’ll learn he created sculpture for play!
 In speaking about his Life and Work, the Noguchi Museum says: “The creation of playgrounds and play sculpture was an important part of Isamu Noguchi’s attempt to make sculpture useful in everyday life.”

 In the article from Landscape Design Online, it says: “Rather than requiring that children slide on the slide, they could climb it, or roll down it, or use it as part of an imaginative evocation of their own inner theater.
 Each playground design became more and more interactive as time went on, and the public reaction to them became more and more varied.”

 I think Noguchi was a PLAY ADVOCATE foiled by planners at every turn!
 Peruse the timeline to see his playground projects which were unrealized back in the 1930’s and 1940’s because of their “great potential danger” to children.
 Oh, how I wish Mr. Noguchi had won some of these battles!
 Maybe our playscapes would be more reflective of his style today?

 - As much as I’d love it to be, this is NOT a playground.
 It’s a sculpture garden.
 I definitely recommend a visit, but you’ll probably have to tell the kids “no running” and “no playing” or suffer a warning from a security guard.
 May be a better option for a date night?

 - Probably busy during the week.
 Better to visit on a weekend.

 - Free 2 hour visitor parking in structure by TGI Friday’s

-Location: So where is this hidden garden?
+How to Get to California Scenario (Noguchi Gardens): So where is this hidden garden?
 About a block away from South Coast Plaza.
-I park at TGI Friday’s and just walk behind the restaurant to the area between the high rise buildings.
+I park at the old TGI Friday’s and just walk behind the building to the area between the high rise buildings.
 MAP TO CALIFORNIA SCENARIO